matt2ology/tech-journal-and-blog-content/post/blog/from-notes-to-website-automating-hugo-with-github-pages-and-obsidian.md

 With the command I've [configure Hugo](https://gohugo.io/getting-started/configuration/) to use [YAML over the default TOML format](https://www.barenakedcoder.com/blog/2020/03/config-files-ini-xml-json-yaml-toml/) (i.e. `hugo.yaml`) for that I, personally, find it easier to work with as a configuration file.

 To have Hugo configured with the default `hugo.toml` file run the same command without `--format yaml`, so that it's just the following: `hugo new site . --force`

+Know that if you ever restart or wish to switch Hugo configuration file format you can simply do so, for that is the benefit of separating your Hugo site (`username.github.io`) and you markdown files (your `content`) into their own separate repositories.

-> Without `--force` you'll get the following prompt:
+> Without `--force` you'll get a similar prompt:
 >
 > > Error: C:\Users\username\projects\hugo-site already exists and is not empty.
 See --force.
 >